sun-yitao/tp/docs/UserGuide.md

 Exports attendance to a csv file in `data/attendance_YYYY-MM-DD_HHmm.csv`

-e.g. Running this command will create a new csv file called `attendance_2020-09-13_1041.csv`, in your `/data` folder.
+Running this command will create a new csv file (e.g. `attendance_2020-09-13_1041.csv`) in your `/data` folder.
 Each column corresponds to a student and each row corresponds to a date.
 Every cell is marked with either `ATTENDED` or `ABSENT` depending on whether the student has attended that day.

 Format: `exportatt`